Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* job_apply shortcode to show application area in other places on your site.

 = 1.21.0 =
 * Feature - Ajax loading history - back button will take you back to current position in the search.
 If you are on > page 1, a 'load previous' button will be shown so you can paginate either way.
 * Tweak - Retrieve AJAX jobs with GET rather than POST request to take advantage of more caching.
 Plugins looking for POST data will need to update to look for GET/REQUEST instead.